-The New York Department of Taxation and Finance issued a preliminary report addressing New York’s conformity to the recently enacted federal tax reform bill and how the federal changes will affect New York taxpayers.
-The report—a “preliminary report” presented to Governor Cuomo—outlines certain actions that the state may want to take in light of tax reform, and reflects that extensive analysis may be warranted as the tax agency considers how best to respond to federal tax reform.
+The New York Department of Taxation and Finance issued a preliminary report addressing New York’s conformity to the recently enacted federal tax reform legislation and how the federal changes will affect New York taxpayers.
+The report—a “preliminary report” presented to Governor Cuomo—outlines certain actions that the state may want to take in light of federal tax reform, and reflects that extensive analysis may be warranted as the tax agency considers how best to respond to federal tax reform.

 Certain of the options presented were directed by the governor and are intended to address the repeal of the uncapped state and local tax deduction and to provide relief to New York residents adversely affected by the federal changes.
 In particular, the report outlines several options for converting some or all of the individual income tax to an “employer compensation expense” tax (a payroll tax) as a means of retaining the deductibility of that portion of the individual (personal) income tax converted to the payroll levy.